sandeep-car/self-service-vm-restore/README.md

 The use case here is to:

 a.
-Take a snapshot (or more than one snapshot) of a VM.
+Take a snapshot (or more than one snapshot) of a VM from Prism Element.

 b.
 Restore the VM to a prior snapshot using merge_vm.py.